-Elizabeth Melvin, founding director of The Freedom Choir and the Annapolis Morning Song Circle, brings a lifetime of study and performance in world music to her work as a choir director and song workshop leader.
-Her interest in the music of Africa, the Caribbean and Latin America led her to an undergraduate interdisciplinary degree in Folklore and Music from UNC-Chapel Hill and graduate work in Ethnomusicology at UMBC.
+Elizabeth Melvin, founding director of The Freedom Choir and the Annapolis Morning Song Circle, holds a deep belief in the power of music to provide transformative, joyous experiences on the individual and community level.
+She brings a lifetime of study and performance in world music to her work as a choir director and song workshop leader.
+Her interest in the music of Africa, the Caribbean and Latin America led her to an undergraduate interdisciplinary degree in Folklore and Music from UNC-Chapel Hill and graduate work in Ethnomusicology at University of Maryland Baltimore County.

 Elizabeth is a graduate of the Community Choir Leadership Training,